-In the event that the person responsible for the FEP implementation cannot be at the audit, they shall nominate an appropriate person to be present in their place.
+If the person responsible for the FEP implementation cannot be at the audit, they shall nominate an appropriate person to be present in their place.

 Providing for liability and insurance

 Certified FEP Auditors shall ensure that their contract includes appropriate liability provisions and that they are responsible for arranging appropriate insurance pertaining to any service performed throughout the FEP audit.